ngrx/platform/projects/ngrx.io/README.md

 - **Other content**: guides, tutorials, and other marketing material.
   All other content is written using markdown in text files, located in the `projects/ngrx.io/content` folder.
-  More specifically, there are sub-folders that contain particular types of content: guides, tutorial and marketing.
+  More specifically, there are sub-folders that contain particular types of content: guides, and marketing.

 - **Code examples**: code examples need to be testable to ensure their accuracy.
   Also, our examples have a specific look and feel and allow the user to copy the source code.
 For larger examples they are rendered in a tabbed interface (e.g. template, HTML, and TypeScript on separate tabs).
-Additionally, some are live examples, which provide links where the code can be edited, executed, and/or downloaded.
-For details on working with code examples, please read the [Code snippets](https://angular.io/guide/docs-style-guide#code-snippets), [Source code markup](https://angular.io/guide/docs-style-guide#source-code-markup), and [Live examples](https://angular.io/guide/docs-style-guide#live-examples) pages of the [Authors Style Guide](https://angular.io/guide/docs-style-guide).

 We use the [dgeni](https://github.com/angular/dgeni) tool to convert these files into docs that can be viewed in the doc-viewer.

-The [Authors Style Guide](https://angular.io/guide/docs-style-guide) prescribes guidelines for writing guide pages, explains how to use the documentation classes and components, and how to markup sample source code to produce code snippets.

 ### Generating the complete docs